Student Spotlight: Dearna Bond of To Her Core

-Today, we are excited to launch a new series where we check in on past students who have either attended one of our workshop events or taken part in one of our online classes.
-To kick things off, we spoke to Zoe Dent of The Wedding Nest to find out a bit more about her work and what she got out of attending our signature workshop last year.
+This is our interview series where we check in on past students who have either attended one of our workshop events or taken part in one of our online masterclasses.
+Today we’re chatting to Dearna Bond of To Her Core to find out a bit more about her work and what she got out of attending our signature workshop in April last year.

 Can you tell us a bit about you and your family?

 I live in Hobart, Tasmania, with my partner Brett and our fur child Maggie.
 We live in an old weatherboard cottage which has been in Brett’s family since the 1950s.
 We recently (late last year) renovated the cottage to better accommodate our needs—it was a dark, cold space previously and quite closed in, with a kitchen the size of a shoebox.
 We opened up the back part of the house so that the kitchen is now bright, open, and warm.
 As a cook and food photographer, I spend a lot of time in there, and we also like entertaining, so this was important to us.